vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD04_DEMO.md

     You need to understand the use of the **[Authorize]** and the **[AllowAnonymous]** attributes.
 The **[Authorize]** attribute, which decorates the controller, verifies that the client was authenticated before invoking the controller&#39;s actions.
 The **[AllowAnonymous]** attribute decorating the second **Get** method skips the authentication check, allowing anonymous users to invoke the decorated action.

 11. In **Solution Explorer**, under the **WebAPISecurity** project, expand **App_Start**, and then double-click **WebApiConfig.cs**.
-12. Locate the **Register** method, and review the **MessageHandler.Add** method call.
+12. Locate the **Register** method, and review the **MessageHandlers.Add** method call.
 This is how the authentication message handler is attached to the message handling pipeline.
 13. To start the application without debugging, press Ctrl+F5.
 14. In the browser, append the **api/values/1** suffix to the address bar and press Enter.
 Verify that you can see an XML reply with the response of the action.
 15. Remove **/1** from the address in the address bar and then press Enter.